• JUMP TO:

 Ablation Therapy

 Treatment is administered at the vascular surgeon's office.
-Your leg will be cleansed and sterile drapes placed.
-The vascular surgeon will then inject numbing medication and insert a catheter (thin tube) into the vein.
+Your leg will be cleansed, and sterile drapes placed.
+Your vascular surgeon will then inject numbing medication and insert a catheter (thin tube) into the vein.
 Typically, patients feel only the injection of numbing medicine.
-The tube is advanced through the entire vein and then all the surrounding skin is numbed.
-The ablation catheter is then started and the vein treated.
-This part of the procedure is painless and typically takes 20 minutes.
-After the procedure the leg is wrapped with a compression bandage.
+The tube is advanced through the entire vein and then all the surrounding skin is numbed if necessary.
+The ablation catheter then treats the vein by closing it off so it can no longer reflux or “back leak” into the varicose veins.
+After the procedure, the leg is placed in a compression stocking or wrapped with a compression bandage.

 Sclerotherapy

-If the affected veins are twisted and are not sufficiently straight, sclerotherapy may be recommended.
-With the help of ultrasound, a small needle is advanced through the vein to inject sclerosant, a chemical that causes the vein to spasm and clot.
-This type of clot is not dangerous and is broken down by your body's natural processes so that the varicose vein disappears.
-Small "spider" veins can be treated in the same way, using a very small needle.
+Sclerotherapy may be recommended if the affected veins are twisted and not straight enough.
+With the help of ultrasound, a small needle is used to inject sclerosant, a chemical that causes the vein to spasm and clot.
+This type of clot is not dangerous.
+It is broken down by your body's natural processes making your varicose vein disappear.
+Small "spider" veins can be treated this way using an even smaller needle.

 Post Treatment

-After treatment, patients should continue to wear compression stockings to help prevent new varicose veins from forming, and to speed recovery after varicose veins are treated.
+After treatment, you should continue to wear compression stockings to help prevent new varicose veins from forming and to speed recovery time.

 Compression stocking on leg; illustrates where compression takes place on lower leg